 CyberSec successfully filtered so many pop-ups and side ads on Buzzfeed’s home screen during testing, thus giving a cleaner web page and faster.

 Apart from its browser extension, I tested this feature on iOS, Android, and Windows devices and was impressed by the results.

-It has a server network of 5500+ servers in 59 countries including 480+ servers in Canada that are fully capable of circumventing geo-restrictions of various streaming services in Canada such as Netflix, BBC iPlayer, Hulu, Channel4, YuppTV US, Sling TV, Vudu, and more.
+It has a server network of 5500+ servers in 60 countries that are fully capable of circumventing geo-restrictions of various streaming services in Canada such as Netflix, BBC iPlayer, Hulu, Channel4, YuppTV US, Sling TV, Vudu, and more.

-NordVPN comes through its reputation for being one of the most secure VPNs for Canadian users as it uses AES-256-Bit encryption, internet kill switch, secure DNS, double VPN, onion over VPN, and obfuscated servers to guarantee ultimate online security and privacy in Canada.
+NordVPN is also renowned as the best VPN for Metamask in Canada With its top-notch security features and strict no-logs policy, NordVPN ensures that your cryptocurrency transactions and Metamask activities remain private and protected from potential threats NordVPN comes through its reputation for being one of the most secure VPNs in the industry and uses AES-256-Bit encryption, internet kill switch, secure DNS, double VPN, onion over VPN, and obfuscated servers to guarantee ultimate online security and privacy in Canada.

 NordVPN single subscription can easily support 6 simultaneous connections in Canada.
 In addition, the provider can be easily configured on major popular devices such as Windows, iOS, Android, Mac, Linux, router, Roku, Chromebook, Xbox, PS4, and more.

 Even when it offers that much, NordVPN only costs CA$5.44/mo (US$ 3.99/mo) (Get 57% Off + 3 Months FREE on 2-Year Plan), and it also comes with a 30-day money-back guarantee.